brainiac/MQ2Discord/docs/Create_Bot_Account.md

 4. Discord might ask you if you're human.
 If you are not human, get a human to complete the CAPTCHA for you.
 If you have to go through more than two screens, you might also want to find a human to help you because you just found out you're not human.
 I'm sorry.
 5. Your bot is now authorized and if you go look in your discord, you'll see it as Offline in the user list.
 If you've made it this far, you're ready to start using MQDiscord.
 6. The only other thing to keep in mind is if you have private channels, you'll need to invite your bot to join those private channels before the bot can be used in them.

+## Sending Commands through Discord

+1. Sign in to the [Discord Developer Portal][ddp].
+2. In the Applications Menu, choose "New Application".
+You'll see the New Application Dialogue:

 [ddp]:(https://discord.com/developers/applications)
 [perms]:(https://discord.com/developers/docs/topics/oauth2)